 The Illinois Workforce Innovation Board (IWIB) has approved a collaborative policy development process to ensure a broad range of stakeholder engagement that yields cost-effective and efficient guidance to the field.
 The Interagency Work Group will use this forum to develop and implement policies for integrated and enhanced career services and case management.
-In addition, these policies will help inform the curriculum developed in the Workforce Academy mentioned earlier.
+In addition, these policies will help inform the curriculum developed in the Workforce Academy mentioned in Activity 4.3 under III.a.2.A.